aditudorache/react-boilerplate-typescript-custom/README.md

 # <Project name>

-This project is based on the react boilerplate that was adapted for the needs of the municipality of Amsterdam.
-See https://github.com/Amsterdam/react-boilerplate.git for more information on the react boilerplate
+This project is based on the react boilerplate that was converted to typescript See https://github.com/react-boilerplate/react-boilerplate and https://github.com/react-boilerplate/react-boilerplate-typescript for more information on the react boilerplate

 ## Requirements